Issue #1 · Tuesday, May 5, 2026

 vector = response.data[0].embedding # List of 1536 floats

-That vector is now a point in 1536-dimensional space.
-Store it.
+That's it.
+You now have a point in 1536-dimensional space.
+Store it somewhere.
 When a query comes in, embed the query the same way and find the nearest stored vectors.
+This is the entire pattern behind every "AI-powered search" feature shipped in the last two years.

-The key insight for systems engineers: embedding generation is a pure function with no side effects.
-Same model + same input = same vector.
-You can cache aggressively.
+The thing that matters for systems engineers — the thing no tutorial bothers to tell you — is that embedding generation is a pure function with no side effects.
+Same model plus same input equals same vector, every time.
+Which means you can cache aggressively.
 You can batch.
-You can run it offline and store the results.
+You can run it offline during a nightly job and store the results.
+You can put it behind the same caching layer you'd put any other deterministic computation behind.

-The cost profile: embedding is cheap (roughly 100x cheaper than an LLM completion call) and fast (single-digit milliseconds for short text).
+The cost profile makes this practical.
+Embedding is roughly 100x cheaper than an LLM completion call and runs in single-digit milliseconds for short text.
 The expensive part is storing and searching millions of vectors efficiently — which is where vector databases come in.
 That's next week.

 Decision Framework